fredsilvestre/bioinfoworkshop_epigenetics/README.md

 # bioinfoworkshop_epigenetics

-This workshop is organized in February as part of the course "Ecological Proteomics and Epigenetics (SBOEM166)" in the master program in Organism Biology and Ecology from the University of Namur and the University of Louvain-la-Neuve (Belgium).
+This workshop is organized in February as part of the course "Ecological Proteomics and Epigenetics (SBOEM169)" in the master program in Organism Biology and Ecology from the University of Namur and the University of Louvain-la-Neuve (Belgium).

-The goal is to learn a workflow to analyse DNA methylation data from high throughput sequencing (we're using RRBS examples).
+The goal is to learn a workflow to analyse DNA methylation data from high throughput bisulfite sequencing (we're using RRBS examples).
 It is divided in 3 parts, each of half day.
-The scripts of each part are available in the repository (Workshop bioinfo 2021 partX.Rmd).
+The scripts of each part are available in the repository (Workshop bioinfo 2023 partX.Rmd).

 The students should be familiar with RStudio environment and basic functions and syntax (ex:how to install and load packages, etc).
-However, the beginning of the workshop is dedicated to setup RStudio and Bioconductor, and to create a RMarkdown document.
-It is asked to the students to share their RMarkdown document at the end of the workshop.
+The beginning of the workshop is dedicated to setup Bioconductor, and to create a RMarkdown document.

 # Table of content: